viamrobotics/docs/docs/appendix/configuration-file.md

 1. Restart `viam-server` to apply the changes.

 {{% alert title="Note" color="note" %}}
 This process is not required if your robot is connected to the Viam app.
 When connected, any configuration changes you make in the app are propagated to your robot automatically.
+If your robot temporarily disconnects from the internet, its configuration is cached locally, and any configuration changes you may have made in the app are propagated to your robot once it reconnects.
 {{% /alert %}}

 ## Build a local configuration file manually